 Giving feedback and criticism in Korea

-This one took me a decade to internalize.
-Giving feedback is mostly a poor use of time, unless you’re really close to the owner.
-Criticism of any kind is unwelcome and will be politely ignored in most cases.
+This one took me a decade to figure out.
+Giving feedback is a poor use of time, unless you’re really cool with the owner.
+Criticism is unwelcome and will be ignored in most cases.

 Asking for small things like less sugar or spice is OK at smaller restaurants.
 But don’t try it at a Kimbab Cheonguk (김밥 천국).

 Maintaining personal space in Korea

-Until the COVID-19 pandemic, the concept of personal space was limited.
-This concept somewhat recently developed in the west during the Renaissance Period.
+Until the COVID-19 pandemic, the concept of personal space didn’t exist.
+To be fair, this has only been around in western countries since the Renaissance Period.

 Korea is one big family.
 Expect to be gently nudged from different directions in public.

 Subways and buses are packed during rush hour.
 People will step on your shoes and bump you from behind, mostly unintentionally.

 Take a deep breath and move somewhere less crowded.
 Like many things in Korea, don’t take this personally.
 It happens to everyone.

 Dealing with personal questions in Korea

 Koreans can be an inquisitive bunch.
-And you sticking out like a sore thumb will intensify matters.
+And you sticking out like a sore thumb will turbocharge things.